 Brian Blessed is a force of nature, with his signature beard, booming voice and wild eyes, this Yorkshire lad knows how to live and has packed a ridiculous amount of experiences into his 82 years.
 He’s survived a plane crash in the Venezuelan jungle, delivered a baby while out jogging, given art lessons to Pablo Picasso, saved a man’s life, and discussed sex with the Dalai Lama… I could go on, and on, and on… Ok then, I will.

-He’s also an accomplished actor – known for his hearty, king-sized portrayals on film and television – as well as a writer, presenter and explorer.
-This giant of a man with an eloquent wit and a booming, operatic voice is on his way to The Muni in Colne with his one man show An Evening with Brian Blessed – an experience that nobody should miss!
+He’s an accomplished actor, known for his hearty, king-sized portrayals on film and television, writer, presenter and explorer.
+This giant of a man with an eloquent wit and a booming, operatic voice recently visited The Muni in Colne while on tour with his one man show – An Evening with Brian Blessed, an experience that nobody should miss.

-Regarding his nether regions, he’s referring to the three times he has scaled Mount Everest, and being the oldest man to ever make it to the North Pole.
+Regarding his nether regions, he’s referring to the three times he has scaled Mount Everest, being the oldest man to ever make it to the North Pole.

 “I enjoy performing my one man show.
-I have a basic format but a lot depends on how the audience are.
-A few months ago a man came on the stage and said, ‘I’ve only got days to live’, and he was crying his eyes out.
+I have a basic format, but a lot depends on how the audience are.
+A few months ago, a man came on the stage and said, ‘I’ve only got days to live’, he was crying his eyes out.
 I hugged him.
 He was covered in great cancerous lumps, and I said, ‘bloody hell, you ain’t half cheering this audience up!’
-He roared with laughter and said, ‘oh god Brian, that’s good, I can die bloody laughing.
-‘It was farcical.
+He roared with laughter and said, ‘oh god Brian that’s good, I can die bloody laughing.
+It was farcical!

-The phrase ‘Gordon’s Alive’ has become his catchphrase since he appeared in the 1980s film Flash Gordon.Who can forget Brian’s imposing character Prince Vultan, with his glorious wings and sturdy thighs?
+The phrase ‘Gordon’s Alive’ has become his catchphrase since he appeared in the 1980 film Flash Gordon.Who can forget Brian’s imposing character Prince Vultan, with his glorious wings and sturdy thighs?

-“When I was seven I’d run down the railway embankments to catch a glimpse of The Flying Scotsman, jumping over hedges and walls, I’d pretend I was Vultan,” laughs Brian, “I never dreamt that one day I’d actually play the part.
+“When I was seven, I’d run down the railway embankments to catch a glimpse of The Flying Scotsman, jumping over hedges and walls, I’d pretend I was Vultan,” laughs Brian, “I never dreamt that one day I’d actually play the part.

-“It’s a marvellous film, some people have said it’s a bit camp, but it’s not camp.
+“It’s a marvellous film, some people have said… it’s a bit camp, but it’s not camp.
 It’s got great style, wonderful lighting in it, marvellous actors and fabulous music from Queen.

 I got there early and fell asleep outside the conference room.
-I was woken up by Cameron, saying ‘do come inside.’
-I went in the cabinet room and stood on a chair, ‘please say it,’ said Cameron, and I yelled, ‘Gordon’s Alive’ and he said, ‘that will wake the buggers up!’”
+I was woken up by Cameron, saying. ‘do come inside.’
+I went in the cabinet room and stood on a chair, ‘please say it’, said Cameron, and I yelled, ‘Gordon’s Alive’ and he said, ‘that will wake the buggers up!’”

 A son of a miner from Mexborough, his Yorkshire accent seems to have dissolved, and despite the fact he lives in Surrey, he’s Yorkshire born and bred.

-“I’m a complete Yorkshireman in character, we had to learn what you might call King’s Speech at drama school but they said you must never lose your Yorkshire expression and of course I’ve never lost the expression, it’s what makes me who I am.”
+“I’m a complete Yorkshireman in character, we had to learn what you might call King’s Speech at drama school, but they said you must never lose your Yorkshire expression and of course I’ve never lost the expression, it’s what makes me who I am.